ccanonne/weeklyquiz/2025-02-randomizedalgo.md

 - Pick the random seed R at random; 🎲
 - Run the algorithm Aᴿ on x

-This "distribution over deterministic algorithms" is quite useful, incidentally, especially when you start looking at specific models of computations (e.g., randomized decision trees), or at things like [Yao's Principle](https://en.wikipedia.org/wiki/Yao%27s_principle).
+This "distribution over deterministic algorithms" view is quite useful, incidentally, especially when you start looking at specific models of computations (e.g., randomized decision trees), or at things like [Yao's Principle](https://en.wikipedia.org/wiki/Yao%27s_principle).

 The **second question**...
 [63.6% of you answered it correctly](https://bsky.app/profile/ccanonne.bsky.social/post/3liw7343dso2n)!
 A 🎰 Las Vegas algorithm is _always correct_, but with a random runtime.
 Specifically, it has a *finite* expected runtime, but that could be arbitrarily large: that being said, it never makes a mistake.
 (It might just be very slow, sometimes.)
 An example?
 Randomized QuickSort mentioned above!
 It _always_ sorts the input array correctly.
 In the _worst_ case, if really you're incredibly unlucky with the choice of the random bits it's using, it may take time O(n²): but its *expected* runtime, on every input array, is O(n log n).